trevortomesh/OSHRepo/README.md

 This is where you give credit to any third parties that you borrowed from.

-* Kenneth Reitz - consultation on directory structure
+* Reitz, K. (2016, August).
+Private consultation on repository standards.
-* My wonderful class. :-)
+* Smith, J (2011) GraphicsDrawer source code (Version 2.0) [Source code]. http://www.graphicsdrawer.com